cos/IteRace/README.md

 We haven't yet made the tool as user-friendly as we would like to.
 If you want to use it in your own project, contact me and I'll assist with the setup.

-The repository also contains the infrastructure and results for the tool evaluation.
+[This git repo](https://github.com/cos/workspace-iterace) contains a workspace with a multi-project sbt build that grabs all dependencies, builds the tool, and has infrastructure for running benchmarks.